 We also have a sufficient number of η 's to study the η mass resolution as a function of energy.
 Events were selected using kinematic fits to $\gamma p \to p \pi^+ \pi^- \gamma \gamma$.
 This reaction provides a fairly clean sample of η 's where both photons are recorded in the BCAL.
 The charged tracks were used to determine the event vertex needed to reconstruct the two-photon invariant mass.
-The MC simulation generated $\gamma p \to p \pi^+ \pi^- \eta$ events, with $\eta \to \gamma \gamma$, where the kinematics were chosen to approximate the experimental distributions (Fig. 31a).
+The MC simulation generated $\gamma p \to p \pi^+ \pi^- \eta$ events, with $\eta \to \gamma \gamma$, where the kinematics were chosen to approximate the experimental distributions.
 We further selected a restricted sample of events, where the energies of the two photons fell within 0.1 GeV of each other.
 The two-photon mass distributions show a prominent peak at the position of the η mass and the distributions were fit to a Gaussian with a linear background.
-An example of the distribution is shown in Fig. 31b for both MC and data.
+An example of the distribution is shown in Fig. 31 for both MC and data.
 The fitted Gaussian widths are shown in Fig. 32a as a function of the photon energy, both for data and simulation.
-The
+The single-photon energy resolution can be determined from the η width by neglecting contributions from the opening angle.
+This is shown in Fig. 32b, where one can see that the resolution extracted from the data is only slightly above the MC.

-Figure 30: a) π^0 width as a function of energy for symmetric decays, where both photons are required to be within 0.1 GeV of each other.
-See text for discussion of the discrepancy at high energy. b) Fractional energy resolution used in the simulation to reproduce the π^0 width distributions in a).
-The MC data points are fit to Eq.
-4 yielding $a=4.70\pm0.03\%\sqrt{\rm GeV}$ and $b=3.93\pm0.03\%$, which is shown as a continuous curve.
-(Color online)
+Figure 32: a) Measured and simulated η width as a function of energy for symmetric decays, where both photons are required to be within 0.1 GeV of each other. b) The energy resolution of single photons calculated under the assumption that only the energy resolution contributes to the η width.
+The curves are fits based on Eq.
+4. (Color online)